Andrew1201-c/PythonScriptTestLegacy/ReadMe.txt

 Information -

-This is where i development the python parser and tools for my OS
+This is where i development the python parser and tools for my OS.
+Planning to remake the python scripts and everything now :)